astronomer/terraform-provider-astro/templates/guides/import-script.md

 The generated Terraform configurations may require some manual adjustment to match your specific requirements or to resolve any conflicts.

 ## Step 4: Extract and organize resources
 The `generated.tf` file that is created by the import script will contain all of the specified resources in one file.
-It is recommended that you extract and modularize the resources so they are easily  and reusable:
+It is recommended that you extract and modularize the resources so they are easily maintained and reusable:
 ```
 terraform-astro-project/
 ├── environments/